AI training for employees 2026:

 Deep Dives:

 In-depth AI seminars for specialized roles such as AI managers, data teams or technical experts.
-This is where processes, workflows and technical concepts are developed in detail.
+Processes, workflows and technical concepts are developed in detail here.
 Often the basis for a further training course with a certificate.

 Nuggets formats: